 So, you’ve worked out how much you plan to spend.
-Now it’s time to see how it compares to the income you’ll get from your pension (including your state pension and private pensions if you have any).
+Now it’s time to see how it compares to the income you’ll get from your pension (including your state pension and any private pensions you may have).

 With this in mind, you might find that there’s a gap between the income from your pension and your outgoings.
 And if you don’t have enough savings to cover the extra, you’ll need to start thinking about ways to access cash to make sure you do.

-If you have money tied up in your home, here’s one possible solution to help you make the most of retirement…
+If you have equity tied up in your home, here’s one possible solution to help you make the most of retirement…

 Equity release could help bridge the gap